-George Soros gives $18 billion to his pro-democracy foundation
+George Soros has given $18 billion to his pro-democracy foundation

 Soros, 87, "plans to leave the vast majority of his wealth to the Open Society Foundations," the official said.

-Based on figures from the National Philanthropic Trust, the $18 billion capital injection will potentially make the Open Society Foundations larger than the Ford Foundation and the second-largest charity behind tech billionaire Bill Gates's foundation.
+Based on figures from the National Philanthropic Trust, Open Society's $18 billion in assets potentially makes it larger than the Ford Foundation and the second-largest charity behind tech billionaire Bill Gates's foundation.

 Related: Why is Hungary waging a campaign against George Soros?